google/starthinker/util/project/README.md

       parser: (ArgumentParser) optional custom argument parser ( json argument becomes optional if not None )

     Returns:
       Nothing, this manipulates a singleton object.
-All calls to project.\* result in the same object.
+All calls to project.* result in the same object.

-###   function initialize(cls,
+###   initialize(cls,

     Used in StarThinker scripts as programmatic entry point.